Links on Android Authority may earn us a commission. Learn more.

 JUMP TO KEY SECTIONS

 There are some minor caveats, though.
 You cannot delete photos you did not upload to Facebook yourself.
-You can remove the tag and that removes the photo from your profile.
-Additionally, you can ask friends to remove the Facebook photos from their profiles.
+You can, however, remove the tag, and that removes the photo from your profile.
+Additionally, you can ask friends to remove Facebook photos from their profiles.
 If the photo is particularly egregious, you can also report the photo and hope that Facebook takes it down for violating the terms of service.
-This tutorial only works for Facebook photos you uploaded.
+This tutorial only works for the Facebook photos you uploaded.

 Deleting individual photos

 Individual photos are fairly easy to delete.
 Simply open the photo you want to delete and then hit the menu (three-dot) button.
 Select the Delete photo option and confirm.
 It will delete your Facebook photo after that.
 This works for profile photos and cover photos as well.

 Deleting Facebook photo albums and mass deleting photos

 This one is a bit tricky but totally doable on Facebook’s current app.
 You can’t mass select photos as you do in your gallery app or anything.
 However, there are ways to delete lots of photos all at once.

 Open Facebook, navigate to your profile page, and then select Photos.

 On this screen, swipe left until you reach the Albums tab.

 Click on an album’s main page and tap the three-dot menu button in the top right corner.
 From there, select the Edit album option and tap Delete album to delete it along with every photo inside of the album.